prkng/api/doc/index.rst

-Welcome to Prkng-api !
+Welcome to Prkng-API !
 ======================

-**prkng-api** is the backend side of the prkng application.
+**prkng-api** is the backend side of the Prkng application, tasked with serving the data produced by **prkng-process** through a Flask-powered REST API.

-**prkng-api** is built with Python and Flask and relies on PostgreSQL/PostGIS to store and process the parking datas

 Contents:

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2

-   changelog
    installation
    api
+   models
+   tasks
    newcity